CLE State Requirements

-Course Approval Pending – An application was submitted for a total of 7.5 General MCLE Credit(s) to the Illinois MCLE Board.
-Of that total, 1.00 Credit was submitted as Professional Responsibility Credit(s).
+IL MCLE has been approved for 7.5 General MCLE Credit(s) to the Illinois MCLE Board.
+Of that total, 1.00 Credit has been approved for Professional Responsibility Credit(s).
 Illinois is a 60-minute state with fractions of an hour rounded down to the nearest quarter hour.
 The maximum amount of credits earned is limited to the total amount approved for this course by the Illinois MCLE Board.

 No CLE Requirement There are no Continuing Legal Education (CLE) requirement for members of the Massachusetts Bar.

 For more information, http://www.clerequirements.com/massachusetts-cle-requirements/